BitGo/key-recovery-service-v2/README.md

 Key Recovery Service
 ====================
-The key recovery service dispenses BIP32 compliant extended public keys (xpubs) to anyone who requests one for use as a cold key in multisig wallets.
-These keys are compatible with *most* cryptocurrencies using the Secp256k1 elliptic curve.
+The key recovery service dispenses extended public keys (xpubs) to requesters for use as backup keys in multisig wallets.
+Dispensed keys are compatible with all coins which implement the [BIP32 key derivation scheme](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).

 This service implements: